jeremymaya/udemy-react-input-form-events/README.md

 ### Fetching Data

-AJAX request, network request, to Unsplash API which will send back a JSON record
+The app makes a AJAX request, network request, to [Unsplash API](https://unsplash.com/developers) which will send back a JSON record.

-unsplash

 ### Axios vs Fetch

+For this app, we will be using Axios.
+There are different AJAX clients we can use to make web requests.

-axios - standard alone 3rd party package
+* Axios - standard alone 3rd party package

-fetch - function built into modern browsers
+* Fetch - function built into modern browsers

-Since fetch is a built in function, amount of code being sent is to a browser is slightly smaller than the axios when making an HTTP request fetch is more basic and lower level than Axios
+Since Fetch is a built in function, amount of code being sent is to a browser is slightly smaller than the Axios when making an HTTP request.
+However, Fetch is more basic and lower level than Axios and may not have all the needed features.

-// go over the note again and commit